 National Vegetarian Week is a really nice way to make vegetarian or vegan (veg*n) residents feel included and to celebrate their lifestyle choice.
 Perhaps ask them for their ideas on how to observe the week, or cook their favourite meat-free option for all to enjoy.

 And even if you don’t have veg*n residents at present, the celebration can be a fantastic way to introduce new foods.
 You’ll likely find your residents are happy to try some meat-free options.

 Here are VfL’s top tips:

-Here’s a suggested menu from VfL:
+Here’s a suggested menu featuring some tasty recipes from VfL:

 3. Experiment and try some more unusual ingredients, such as banana blossom ‘fish’, jackfruit curry, or some tofu dishes.
 You might even use silken tofu to make a mousse, quiche, or scrambled tofu.
 Play ‘guess the ingredient’ first, and let residents suggest what you might make with it – a great way to start discussions and give veg*n residents a chance to share their experiences.
-It’s also a good sensory activity because people can see, touch, smell and taste the different food items.
+It’s also a good sensory activity because people can see, touch, smell, and taste the different food items.

 4. If the weather is looking good, why not host a vegetarian picnic or BBQ?
 Here are some recipe ideas for you to try:

 5. Reminiscence: Whether vegetarian or not, many people have a favourite recipe or dish that just happens to be meat-free.
 Those that do consider themselves veg*n will likely enjoy being able to reminisce and share with others why they follow this lifestyle.
 You could even print photos of common vegetarian products from years gone by, or find old vegetarian cookbooks to help get people talking.

 Here’s an example of some products that one older vegetarian misses.